code-hike/codehike/xmdx/pages/content.md

 In the MDX docs there's a section called "Manipulating children" with more info about this.
 But don't google "manipulate children", you don't want that in your google history.

+(OR an alternative title for this talk was "Manipulating children for fun and profit" but I guess it could be misunderstood )

 ---

 OK, quick example about this.
 We could get all the H1s, by filtering all the children that have an mdxType equals to h1, and prepend a table of contents to the actual content.